 I was alone with two young children by the time I was nineteen.
-I had a drinking problem, a drug habit, and no place to live.
-I felt like the whole world was against me.
-I knew I didn’t really have any friends who trusted me.
+In addition, I had a drinking problem, a drug habit, and no place to live.
+I felt like the whole world was against me, and I didn’t really have any friends who trusted me.
 I was too ashamed to go around my family.
-I was mad at God for letting all of this happen to me.
+And I was mad at God for letting all of this happen to me.
 Where was He anyway?
 As a child, I was devoted to Him and had believed that someday He could “fix” my life.
 As I grew older, I had a hard time believing He actually would.
 It seemed like God was being unfair and cruel.
 He had abandoned me!
 Everything in my life that could go wrong, did go wrong.

 Just Looking for Love

 I got hooked on drugs as a young kid.
 My parents got a divorce.
 All of my brothers and sisters were wrecks—on drugs and drinking.
 I ended up pregnant twice, once at 17 and again at 19.
 I was broke, homeless, friendless and hopeless.
 For too many years I struggled with the overwhelming feeling of not belonging.
-I was terrified and most of the time lived in confusion and fear.
-I had tried to commit suicide when I was 15 and then at 23 the idea crossed my mind again.
-I was so hopeless, so helpless….like a little kid.
+Terrified, I lived in confusion and fear.
+I had tried to commit suicide when I was 15, and then at 23 the idea crossed my mind again.
+Like a little kid, I was so hopeless, so helpless.
 I just wanted someone to care about me and love me.
 Was that too much to ask?

 For a long time my sister begged me to go to church with her.
 Finally, she talked me into going with her to a series of meetings.
 I really didn’t want to go, but said I would.
 The night came, and true to my noncommittal nature, I made other plans.
 My sister caught me though just as I was leaving to go out.
 She looked up at me with her big brown eyes and said, “But Kathy, you promised to go with me.”
 I was stuck!
 I couldn’t say no. So, I went down to the liquor store, bought a quart of beer, drank it, and went to church.
 We were a little bit late and the preacher was already speaking when we got there.
 As I walked in, I heard him say,”…and God loves you, just the way you are!”

 I was stunned.
 I sank down into the pew and just listened.
-I don’t really remember too much of what he said that night but at the end of it all there was an altar call.
+However, I don’t really remember too much of what he said that night, and at the end of it all there was an altar call.
 My ‘pot-smoking’ brother-in-law who was sitting right next to me, poked me in the ribs and said, “Want to go up there?”
 I didn’t even have to think about it.
 “Yeah” I said.
 He looked at me and said, “I’ll go with ya.”

 From that moment on, I knew my life would never be the same again.
 Through God’s grace and healing power, I’ve found a hope beyond words.
 Everything hasn’t been perfect.
 I still have a long way to go.
 But since I accepted Jesus as my Savior, life has never been as bad as it used to be.
 And even better, I know it’s not as good as it going to get!
 I’m not as bad as I used to be, and I’m not as good as He intends to make me!
 (See Jeremiah 29:11 and Philippians 1:6)

 The difference is I don’t have to carry any burdens by myself.
 I don’t have to rely on myself to make things better.
-Jesus said He would be with me always.
-I believe Him.
-I have hope that things really are going to be okay.
-I am loved.
+Jesus said He would be with me always, and I believe Him.
+I have hope that things really are going to be okay because I am loved.
 I do have a purpose here on this earth!